icbi-lab/NeoFuse/README.md

 **-f:** Comma separated list of arriba filters to disable (do not use space separeted lists, see arriba manual for more details)

-**-v:** Tab-separated file with coordinates of structural variants found using whole-genome sequencing data (The file may be gzip-compressed, for more info refer to arriba manual)
+**-v:** VCF or Tab-separated file with coordinates of structural variants found using whole-genome sequencing data (The file may be gzip-compressed, for more info refer to arriba manual)

-**-S:** Determines how far a genomic breakpoint may be away from a transcriptomic breakpoint to still consider it as a related event (used with -v parameter - Default = 100000).
+**-S:** Determines how far a genomic breakpoint may be away from a transcriptomic breakpoint to still consider it as a related event (used with -v parameter - Default = 100000)

 **--singularity:** NeoFuse will use the Singularity image